Polyterative/Patcher-docs/README.md

 ### How can I request features?

 Feature requests are welcome!
-You can submit your ideas on our Github issue tracker or discuss them in our discord channel.
+You can submit your ideas and discuss them in our discord channel.

 ## Where can I try patcher.xyz?